...

 When Hot Baths May Help

-Hot baths36 may help with muscle tension, chills without fever, and short-term comfort when hydration is good and sessions are brief.
+Hot baths may help with muscle tension, chills without fever, and short-term comfort when hydration is good and sessions are brief.

 When Hot Baths Should Be Avoided